uoregon-libraries/newspaper-curation-app/README.md

 note that, at the moment, this requires Apache sitting in front of the server for authentication.

+We've provided an [example apache config](apache.conf) file which roughly matches our own setup.

 ### Usage

 See `dev-server.sh` or `rhel7/p2cgo.service`